 Tohoku University Technology: Ultra-high resolution & sensitivity electron spectrometer: T20-2977

-Next-generation electron spectrometer, which simultaneously satisfies the trade-off between energy resolution and sensitivity while keeping the instrument compact.
+Next-generation electron spectrometer technology that simultaneously satisfies the trade-off conditions among energy resolution, instrument sensitivity, and instrument size.

 - Company:Tohoku Techno Arch Co., Ltd.